FREE SHIPPING on all orders $100 and up in the US.

-SOUKRA founder Pauline Eveillard first visited Tunisia in 2004, and has been returning ever since.
-In addition to walking the streets of Tunis and its suburbs in search of local designers and boutiques, she taps into her network of friends and designers to share their favorite spots to shop.
+Soukra founder Pauline Eveillard first visited Tunisia in 2004 and has been returning ever since.
+After spending a year there on a Fulbright, she continued to explore the streets of Tunis and its surrounding neighborhoods, drawing on a close network of designers, artisans, and friends to share their favorite places to shop.

-The result is this starter guide to shopping local in and around Tunis.
-You’ll return home with unique and beautiful products, while supporting emerging brands and local designers, entrepreneurs, and artisans.
-And if you’re not traveling but still want distinctive products rooted in tradition but easily incorporated into a modern home?
-Shop SOUKRA!
+The result is a curated guide to shopping local in Tunis and beyond.
+You’ll return home with distinctive pieces that reflect the country’s creative energy, while supporting emerging designers, entrepreneurs, and artisan communities.
+And if you’re not traveling but still want objects rooted in heritage and designed for modern living, you can always explore Soukra.

 Fondouk el Attarine